LanaSina/LanaSina.github.io/index.md

 Artficial Life - Astrobiology

 These days I am especially interested in replicating evolution (of biological or cultural systems) and looking for life in the universe.
-I am on the Executive board of [Kyoto International School](https://www.kis.ac.jp/).
 [My dog talks](https://www.instagram.com/iikocookie/).
+Here is [my list of open questions](https://lanasina.github.io/open_questions/) for Artificial Life from a complex systems point of view.

 #Astrobiology #OpenEndedEvolution #CellularAutomata #OpenCollaboration